AhanMourya/iot-fleet-reliability-reviewer/README.md

 ## Origin

-This project is grounded in real experience deploying Raspberry Pi sensor fleets on AWS Greengrass at a company called Glocol.
+This project is grounded in real experience deploying Raspberry Pi sensor fleets on AWS Greengrass in a professional engineering role.
 While running physical devices at scale, a small, recurring set of preventable failure modes kept showing up — dropped connections with no reconnect path, updates with no rollback, default credentials left in place, power loss corrupting local